 Planning a vacation and not sure where to go?
 Most people have South America on their travel list; the continent has a wide variety of things to do through most of the countries.
 And within its different countries, Peru is a destination most of us have heard about and is one of the most fascinating countries to visit in South America.
 If you love to travel then there is no bad time to visit Peru, every month has its benefits and there are plenty of festivals to make your visit a special one.
 The South American country is filled with special places to visit and your journey will be a memorable one.
-In this article, we will go through the Best time to travel to Peru month by month.
+Therefore, in this article that we prepared with Machu Travel Peru, we will go through the best time to travel to Peru month by month.
 So when is the best time to visit Peru?
 Let us find out.

 BEST TIME TO VISIT PERU MONTH BY MONTH

 February is considered the best month for swimming and summer in Peru, with ocean temperatures rising compared to the other months of the year.
-In Cusco, it is the rainy season and the Inca Trail closed for the month for maintenance.
-You may still visit Machu Picchu by train and the site is less crowded in the month of February.
+In Cusco, it is the rainy season and the Inca Trail is closed for maintenance.
+You may still visit Machu Picchu by train and the site is less crowded in February.
 The month has many festivals, notably Carnival which sees much partying in the streets, complete with the throwing of water balloons.
-In the southern town of Puno, at the beginning of February, the Virgin de la Candelaria Festival s held every year.
+In the southern town of Puno, at the beginning of February, the Virgin de la Candelaria Festival is held every year.

 May sees the weather start to turn colder in Lima, the highlands are dryer and in the jungle, the rains have stopped.
 May is a good month to travel to Peru especially the highlands, as the landscape is green and lush.
 Many believe that May is the best time to visit Peru.
 On May 1 in the southern city of Arequipa is the Festival of the Virgin of Chapi.
 Thousands of people walk around 28 miles to pay respect to the Virgin.
 Musicians walk alongside the worshipers and this usually takes around 15 hours to complete.